 The Supreme Court found that a person has no reasonable expectation of privacy in a breath because you have to exhale to live.
-However, this ignores that breath test devices don’t just test your breath but require to maintain a certain blow rate for a certain time period.
-This is not medically possible for everyone and may result in people with colds, asthma and other breath conditions to go to jail for not just saying they will not blow but because they can not physically blow hard enough.
-The same could be true for people who do not speak English, are too scared to speak or are injured or confused after an accident.
-The Supreme Court ignores that most breath test occur at a police station and not at the side of the road except in Arizona and California where there is both the time and the means to obtain a warrant for breath.
+However, this ignores that breath test devices don’t just test your breath but require you to maintain a certain blow rate for a certain time period.
+This is not medically possible for everyone and may result in people with colds, asthma, and other breathing conditions going to jail for not just saying they will not blow but because they can not physically blow hard enough.
+The same could be true for people who do not speak English, are too scared to speak, or are injured or confused after an accident.
+The Supreme Court ignores that most breath tests occur at a police station and not at the side of the road except in Arizona and California where there is both the time and the means to obtain a warrant for breath.

 As for blood tests, you can refuse and can not be punished either civilly or criminally.
 The police must obtain a warrant for blood.
 This means that most of the Implied Consent laws in this country that can suspend your license for refusing a blood test are unconstitutional.